Universal Islands of Adventure: Opening

-Islands of Adventure had a soft opening beginning March 27, 1999, during which visitors could preview the park at a discounted price while the staff conducted a technical rehearsal and worked on the "finishing touches."
-During this soft opening, guests were informed that attractions might open and close throughout the day without notice and that some attractions might not be open at all.
-Initial plans were to open the park in mid-May, but this was ultimately delayed until May 28, 1999.
+Islands of Adventure held a soft opening preview beginning March 27, 1999, in which visitors could enter the park at a discounted price while the park conducted a technical rehearsal and made final adjustments.
+Attractions could open and close throughout the day without notice or not open at all.
+The park's grand opening was initially scheduled for mid-May, but it was later delayed, opening officially to the public on May 28, 1999.